escherlies/nixos-caddy-with-modules/README.md

 # Credits

-Thanks to @pinpox and his mad nixos repository https://github.com/pinpox/nixos from where i copy pastad this code :-)
+Thanks to [@pinpox](https://github.com/pinpox/) and his mad crazy nixos repository https://github.com/pinpox/nixos from where I copy pasta the caddy with modules config 🍝❤️